kristinehkim/ecommerce-back-end/README.md

 ## Features
 - GET all or one product, tag, or category with all of its data.
-- POST, PUT, and DELETE products, tags, or categories.
+- POST, PUT, and DELETE products, tags, or categories succesfully performing CRUD operations using Sequelize models.
 - Awesome feature 3